Customization

 public function redactAuthenticatedUser(): array{ $user = Auth::user();

-Section titled “Bonus: Redact based on environment”public function redactString(string $text): string{ if (app()->environment('production')) { return '*REDACTED*'; }
+Section titled “Bonus: Redact based on environment”public function redactString($text): string{ if (app()->environment('production')) { return '*REDACTED*'; }

 Section titled “Recording Command Output”By default, Laritor captures basic information about Artisan commands such as their name, start and end times, exit code, and context.
 If you also want to record the command’s output, you can enable this on a per-command basis.